TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

       This is based on a proposed DOM Level 3 API which is still in the "working draft" stage, but this particular interface appears uncontroversial.
-Changes from the W3C will not necessarily affect this method in the Python DOM interface (though any new W3C API for this would also be supported).
+Changes kutoka the W3C will not necessarily affect this method in the Python DOM interface (though any new W3C API for this would also be supported).